svanegas/rails_guidelines/README.md

 ```

 ##### Chaining a method call
-When you are chaining multiple method calls, keep the `.` in the second line, so that one doesn't have to read the first line to undestand what's going on in the second one.
+When you are chaining multiple method calls, keep the `.` in the second line, so that one doesn't
+have to read the first line to understand what's going on in the second one.
 ```ruby
 # Wrong
 user.contacts.most_recent.